tpanchal21/MyLab/README.md

 The code demonstrate the chatbot implemented using langgraph and openai model.
 It also Visualizes the full workflow using LangGraph by representing the steps as nodes and transitions as edges.

-# first_ML_project.ipynb #
+# MLProjLinearRegression.ipynb, MLProjRandomForest.ipynb MLProjXGBoost.ipynb #

 The code imports the pandas library and loads a dataset (delaney_solubility_with_descriptors.csv) into a DataFrame (df).
 It does Target and Features Separation.
 The dataset is split into training and testing sets (80% training, 20% testing) using train_test_split from sklearn.
-Model is build using Linear regression and Random forest.
+Model is build using Linear regression and Random forest and XGBoost.
 The code ends with Model comparison in single datafram and data visualization.

 Code demonstrates a basic workflow for a machine learning project, including data loading, preparation, model training (for Linear Regression and Random Forest), performance evaluation, and visualization of the results.